kamranahmedse/developer-roadmap/src/data/projects/automated-backups.md

   - 'devops'
 ---

-The goal of this project is to setup a scheduled workflow to backup a Database every 12 hours and upload the backup to [Clouodflare R2](https://developers.cloudflare.com/r2/) which has a free tier for storage.
+The goal of this project is to setup a scheduled workflow to backup a Database every 12 hours and upload the backup to [Cloudflare R2](https://developers.cloudflare.com/r2/) which has a free tier for storage.

 ## Requirements